 Simplified Due Diligence (SDD).
 For customers and accounts deemed to be at very low risk, SDD can be used.
 With this, the full checks of CDD are not needed.

 Enhanced Due Diligence (EDD).
 On the other hand, much more analysis is done under the EDD approach for a customer thought to be at higher risk.
-This could include obtaining more information from customers, additional checks with agencies or public sources, and further investigation into accounts and transactions.
+This could include obtaining more information from customers, additional checks with agencies or public sources, or further investigation into accounts and transactions.

 CDD is an ongoing process, not just carried out when onboarding a new customer.
 A customer’s activity and risk profile can change over time, and periodic CDD monitoring should be conducted.
 Full CDD and EDD records need to be kept for internal or regulatory audit purposes.